fraserphysics/F_UNCLE/README.rst

 containing all the required packages.
 In the root F_UNCLE folder run the following commands::

-   conda create -n funcle python=3.5 -f pip_req.txt source activate funcle
+   conda create -n funcle python=3.5 --file pip_req.txt source activate funcle

 The conda environment will now be active and provide all the packages